This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which brand has better resale value?"

-Toyota emerges as the brand with the strongest resale value perception across the models due to its consistent high visibility share and association with durability and market demand.
+Toyota emerges as the brand with the best resale value across the models' perceptions due to its consistently high visibility share and association with durability and market demand in multiple analyses.

 grok